-The University of Essex confers the following research degrees: Masters by Dissertation (MA or MSc), Masters in Professional Studies (MProf), Master of Philosophy (MPhil), Doctor of Medicine (MD), Doctor of Philosophy (PhD), Doctor of Psychology (DSynch) and Professional Doctorate.
-The Senate has approved The Code of Practice for Postgraduate Research Degrees and The Code of Practice for Practice for Postgraduate Research Degrees and The Code of Practice for Practice for Professional Doctorates that should be used in conjunction with these Regulations.
+The University of Essex confers the following research degrees: Masters by Dissertation (MA or MSc), Masters in Professional Studies (MProf), Master of Philosophy (MPhil), Doctor of Medicine (MD), Doctor of Philosophy (PhD), Doctor of Psychology (DPsych) and Professional Doctorate.
+The Senate has approved The Code of Practice for Postgraduate Research Degrees and The Code of Practice for Professional Doctorates that should be used in conjunction with these Regulations.
 For Regulations 4.2 to 4.91 the 'Dean' refers to the Executive Dean (or their deputy) or Dean of Partnerships (or their deputy).